subract/dotfiles/README.md

 ### ssh-agent

 This package creates a systemd user service that starts an SSH agent, and a `.pam_environment` file that sets the appropriate environment variable.
-After installing the packer, run
+After installing the package, run
 ```bash
 systemctl --user enable --now ssh-agent
 ```